 A downside to this camp is that it can get a quite noisy during the day from all the boats, who aren’t allowed to run a business from this public jetty but they do.
 Although if you go for a site at the far end (numbers 12-17) then they’re not so annoying.

-From November to May it gets pretty hot during the day so I’d recommend a campsite with a decent amount of tree shade.
-We had to change our site (number 4) as it was baking (although the views were sublime!).
+During the height of summer between December to March it does get pretty hot during the day so I’d recommend a campsite with a decent amount of tree shade.
+We had to change our site (number 4) as we were roasting, although the views were sublime for other times of the year!
 You can check out their available sites here.

 This family owned business has sat on this turf for over a century and it’s such a peaceful and pretty escape overlooking the lake.
 As well as visiting their tearoom which also serves breakfast and lunch, you can walk off your food and take an easy 5k hike around the crater lake.